 2. Diversification of loan terms

 Since the syndicated loan is contributed by multiple lenders, the loan can be in different types of loans and currencies.
 The varying loan types offer different types of interest such as fixed or floating interest rates, which makes it flexible for the borrower.
 Also, borrowing in different currencies protects the borrower from currency risks resulting from external factors such as inflation and government laws and policies.

 3. Large amount

-Loan syndication allows borrowers to borrow large amounts of loans in the long term to finance capital-intensive projects.
-A large corporation or government can borrow a huge loan to finance large equipment leasing, mergers, and financing transactions in telecommunications, petrochemical, mining, energy, transportation, etc..
-A single lender would be unable to raise funds to finance such projects, and therefore, bringing several lenders to finance a single lender makes it easy to carry out such projects.
+Loan syndication allows borrowers to borrow large amounts to finance capital-intensive projects.
+A large corporation or government can borrow a huge loan to finance large equipment leasing, mergers, and financing transactions in telecommunications, petrochemical, mining, energy, transportation, etc. A single lender would be unable to raise funds to finance such projects, and therefore, bringing several lenders to provide the financing makes it easy to carry out such projects.